tdgrant1/denss/README.md

 ```
 Additional options you may want to set are:
 ```
+  -v VOXEL, --voxel VOXEL
+                        Set desired voxel size, setting resolution of map --oversampling OVERSAMPLING
+                        Sampling ratio
+  -n NSAMPLES, --nsamples NSAMPLES
+                        Number of samples, i.e. grid points, along a single dimension. (sets voxel size, overridden
+                        by --voxel)
-  -v VOXEL, --voxel VOXEL       Set desired voxel size (default 5 angstroms) --oversampling OVERSAMPLING   Sampling ratio (default 3) -n NE, --ne NE                Number of electrons in object (used only for scaling) -s STEPS, --steps STEPS       Maximum number of steps (iterations) -o OUTPUT, --output OUTPUT    Output map filename (default filename)
+  --ne NE               Number of electrons in object -s STEPS, --steps STEPS
+                        Maximum number of steps (iterations) -o OUTPUT, --output OUTPUT
+                        Output map filename
 ```
 Additional advanced options are:
 ```
-  --seed SEED           Random seed to initialize the map --rhostart RHOSTART   Filename of starting electron density in xplor format --rhobounds RHOBOUNDS RHOBOUNDS
+  --seed SEED           Random seed to initialize the map --limit_dmax_on       Limit electron density to sphere of radius 0.6*Dmax
-                        Lower and upper bounds of number of electrons per grid point in object
-  --supportpdb SUPPORTPDB
-                        PDB file used to create support --usedmax-on          Limit electron density to sphere of radius Dmax/2.
+                        from center of object. (default) --limit_dmax_off      Do not limit electron density to sphere of radius 0.6*Dmax from center of object.
+  --dmax_start_step DMAX_START_STEP
-  --usedmax-off         Do not limit electron density to sphere of radius
+                        Starting step for limiting density to sphere of Dmax (default=500)
-                        Dmax/2.
-(Default)
-  --recenter-on         Recenter electron density when updating support.
+  --recenter_on         Recenter electron density when updating support.
                         (default)
-  --recenter-off        Do not recenter electron density when updating
+  --recenter_off        Do not recenter electron density when updating
                         support.
+  --recenter_maxstep RECENTER_MAXSTEP
+                        Maximum step to recenter electron density.
+                        (default=1000)
-  --positivity-on       Enforce positivity restraint inside support. (default) --positivity-off      Do not enforce positivity restraint inside support.
+  --positivity_on       Enforce positivity restraint inside support. (default) --positivity_off      Do not enforce positivity restraint inside support.
-  --extrapolate-on      Extrapolate data by Porod law to high resolution limit
+  --extrapolate_on      Extrapolate data by Porod law to high resolution limit
                         of voxels. (default)
-  --extrapolate-off     Do not extrapolate data by Porod law to high
+  --extrapolate_off     Do not extrapolate data by Porod law to high
                         resolution limit of voxels.
-  --shrinkwrap-on       Turn shrinkwrap on (default) --shrinkwrap-off      Turn shrinkwrap off --shrinkwrap_sigma_start SHRINKWRAP_SIGMA_START
+  --shrinkwrap_on       Turn shrinkwrap on (default) --shrinkwrap_off      Turn shrinkwrap off --shrinkwrap_sigma_start SHRINKWRAP_SIGMA_START
-                        Starting sigma for Gaussian blurring, in voxels (default 3) --shrinkwrap_sigma_end SHRINKWRAP_SIGMA_END
+                        Starting sigma for Gaussian blurring, in voxels --shrinkwrap_sigma_end SHRINKWRAP_SIGMA_END
-                        Ending sigma for Gaussian blurring, in voxels (default 1.5) --shrinkwrap_sigma_decay SHRINKWRAP_SIGMA_DECAY
+                        Ending sigma for Gaussian blurring, in voxels --shrinkwrap_sigma_decay SHRINKWRAP_SIGMA_DECAY
-                        Rate of decay of sigma, fraction (default 0.99) --shrinkwrap_threshold_fraction SHRINKWRAP_THRESHOLD_FRACTION
+                        Rate of decay of sigma, fraction --shrinkwrap_threshold_fraction SHRINKWRAP_THRESHOLD_FRACTION
-                        Minimum threshold defining support, in fraction of maximum density (default 0.20) --shrinkwrap_iter SHRINKWRAP_ITER
+                        Minimum threshold defining support, in fraction of maximum density --shrinkwrap_iter SHRINKWRAP_ITER
-                        Number of iterations between updating support with shrinkwrap (default 20) --shrinkwrap_minstep SHRINKWRAP_MINSTEP
+                        Number of iterations between updating support with shrinkwrap --shrinkwrap_minstep SHRINKWRAP_MINSTEP
-                        First step to begin shrinkwrap (default 0) --chi_end_fraction CHI_END_FRACTION
+                        First step to begin shrinkwrap --enforce_connectivity_on
+                        Enforce connectivity of support, i.e. remove extra blobs (default) --enforce_connectivity_off
+                        Do not enforce connectivity of support --enforce_connectivity_steps ENFORCE_CONNECTIVITY_STEPS [ENFORCE_CONNECTIVITY_STEPS ...]
+                        List of steps to enforce connectivity (Default=500, see enforce_connectivity) --chi_end_fraction CHI_END_FRACTION
                         Convergence criterion.
-Minimum threshold of chi2 std dev, as a fraction of the median chi2 of last 100 steps. (default 0.001) --plot-on             Create simple plots of results
+Minimum threshold of chi2 std dev, as a fraction of the median chi2 of last 100 steps.
+  --write_freq WRITE_FREQ
+                        How often to write out current density map (in steps).
+  --plot_on             Create simple plots of results (requires Matplotlib,
-                        (requires Matplotlib, default is module exists).
+                        default if module exists).
-  --plot-off            Do not create simple plots of results
+  --plot_off            Do not create simple plots of results.
+(Default if
-                        (Default if Matplotlib does not exist).
+                        Matplotlib does not exist)
   ```

 ## Results